Types of asset classes

 These sector options invest in fixed interest:

-Growth assets grow your investment over the long term.
-While they offer higher return potential, they are seen as higher risk investments because of their volatility, especially over shorter time periods of one to three years.
+Higher risk assets grow your investment over the long term.
+While they offer the potential for higher returns, they are seen as higher risk investments because of their volatility, especially over shorter time periods of one to three years.

 Understanding capital growth

 An increase in a company’s value is known as capital growth, and a decrease is known as capital loss.
-We generally expect growth assets to provide returns in the form of capital growth.
+We generally expect higher risk assets to provide returns in the form of capital growth.

 For example, as a shareholder you may receive income as dividends on the shares you own.
 However, most of the return usually comes from changes in the value of the company over time, as determined by its share price.
 These returns are influenced by market fluctuations, so they can change a lot in the short term - this is known as volatility.